Orasund/singularis/Home.md

 stone formations.

 When we think of knowledge, we most often mean some higher intelligence that can actually process such a knowledge (some form of god or goddess).
-In nature we see humans and some species of animals (like champanese or dolphins) as having some form of intelligence and the ability to recognise themself.
-So we only see intelligence occur together with spirit.
+In nature, we see humans and some species of animals (like champagnes or dolphins) as having some form of intelligence and the ability to recognize themself.
+So we only see intelligence occurs together with spirit.
 (Note that every living being has a spirit)

 > ## Disclaimer